30 Do’s and Don’ts for Better Customer Service

 Establish a pleasant workplace environment that allows employees easily meet customer needs.
 Match the right employees to the right customer to minimize emotional labor.
 Find ways to celebrate workplace accomplishments.

-14. Expect certain outcomes instead of micro-managing or stepping back.
+14. Expect certain outcomes instead of micro-managing.

 Don’t “expect” people to do the right thing (or the thing you want).
 Instead, describe the good behavior you want.
 Instead of blaming employees for wrong outcomes, fix the environment that will result in a much better outcome.